devangmehta123/pycon-uk-2019/README.md

 * Vagrantfile will create a host-only network on 192.168.33.10 in your notebook.
 We can use this IP through browswer and other tools for testing.

+## Presenter's background
+* Returned back to active development about 3 years ago
+* Wrote first line of python code in Django/DRF to implement biz logic
+* More interested in implementing biz logic in python in an established database schema and with lots of legacy biz logic implemented in wild PHP (no framework).
+* Learnt some parts of the framework through practically problem solving, but other individuals.
+* THIS IS BIGGEST ADVANTAGE OF PYTHONIC APPROACH: It lets you be productive immediately without mastering too much detail about framework, setup, etc. *You only need to know what is practical and useful.*